luxonis/depthai-hardware/docs/source/pages/articles/oak-s3.rst

 This might be a bit optimistic roadmap due to supply chain issues, but we will hopefully stick to this roadmap.
 Initial S3 OAK cameras will have 2GB of RAM onboard and will use the 3400VE Keem Bay.

-:ref:`OAK-SoM-Max` will have 4GB RAM while :ref:`OAK-SoM-Pro-KB` will have 2GB RAM.
+:ref:`OAK-SoM-Max` will have 4GB RAM while :ref:`OAK-SoM-Pro-S3` will have 2GB RAM.

 **2022 Updates**

-- **February**: We manufactured the initial batch of :ref:`OAK-SoM-Pro-KB` (Keem Bay VPU onboard).
+- **February**: We manufactured the initial batch of :ref:`OAK-SoM-Pro-S3` (Keem Bay VPU onboard).
 We also started porting the DepthAI library to the new ecosystem (Keem Bay).
 - **March**: We designed :ref:`OAK-SoM-Max` and started porting DepthAI stack.
 - **May**: We received initial :ref:`OAK-SoM-Max` boards and designed OAK-FFC-6P which will use OAK-SoM-Max.
 - **July**: [Planned] HW bringup of OAK-FFC-6P.
-New batch of OAK-SoM-Pro-KBs.
+New batch of OAK-SoM-Pro-S3s.

 For **updates on the progress of Keem Bay / OAK Series 3**, sign-up to our `newsletter here <https://share-eu1.hsforms.com/15b91qbvARW2-8L0LO4HxKAf2chh>`__.